Pelagicore/software-factory-blueprint/docs/articles/infrastructure/ci-cd/build-slaves.rst

 You need to have the same Java version running on the slave as your Jenkins master runs.
 Nowadays the docker LTS version runs Java 8.

-Best practice is also to create a unix user the slave will run with on your machine, you can call the user jenkins.
+Best practice is also to create a UNIX user the slave will run with on your machine, you can call the user jenkins.
 If you will run Docker, make sure this user is in the ``docker`` group.

 How to setup and install
 ^^^^^^^^^^^^^^^^^^^^^^^^